RyanMcPherson7/assignments-but-automated/README.md

    - Items whose due date have already passed will not be listed
    - All due dates will be listed in Eastern Time Zone (ET)
      - If you would like other time zones, send me an email at ryan7mcpherson@gmail.com
+3. When a new semester starts, all you have to do is update the course tags in the database and change the courses' Canvas ids

 ## :cyclone: Getting Started
 ### Cloning Repository